zoulakis/zoulakis.github.io/_pages/about.md

   - /about.html
 ---

 My name is Ioannis Pavlos Zoulakis and I come from two beautiful islands of Greece, Kefalonia and Crete.
 I was born in Athens in 2000 to two mathematicians, and today, I am a master's student in 'All-Electric Propulsion Systems' at Uppsala University.

+Before moving to Sweden, I studied Electrical and Computer Engineering in Democritus University of Thrace.
+I was specialized in Electronics and my diploma thesis was conducted under the supervision of [Georgios Ch.
+Sirakoulis](https://scholar.google.gr/citations?user=WhBartYAAAAJ&hl=el).

 A data-driven personal website
 ======